wso2/docs-is/en/docs/learn/forced-password-reset.md

         on how to do this, see [Customizing Automated Emails](../../learn/customizing-automated-emails).

-2. Add the following configureation to the `<IS_HOME>/repository/conf/deployment.toml` file.
+2. If you wish to enable this feature for all tenants by default, add the following configureation to the `<IS_HOME>/repository/conf/deployment.toml` file.

     ```toml
     [identity_mgt.password_reset_by_admin]